 Their business, started four years ago, bears all the markers that would seem to point toward collapse and extinction in a recessionary economy.
 It’s founded on idealism and emotion.
 It’s riddled with huge and unavoidable inefficiencies.
 And it tenders a high-end product that asks buyers to take risks and have faith.

 Yet the company, Meyer Wells, has thrived.
-To read more about how turning doomed urban trees into treasured family heirlooms has driven a successful business model, read the remainder of the article here.
+To read more about how turning doomed urban trees into treasured family heirlooms has driven a successful business model.